Sony A7 II vs A99

 - More modern: Reflects 2 years and 2 months of technical progress since the A99 launch.

-Advantages of the Sony Alpha SLT-A99:
+Arguments in favor of the Sony Alpha SLT-A99:

-- More flexible LCD: Has full-flex screen for odd-angle shots in portrait or landscape orientation.
+- More flexible LCD: Has a full-flex screen for odd-angle shots in portrait or landscape orientation.

 - Faster burst: Shoots at higher frequency (6 vs 5 flaps/sec) to capture the decisive moment.